Can DtN and GenEO coarse spaces be sufficiently robust for heterogeneous Helmholtz problems?: Materials and Methods

 Now dividing by $1-\lambda$ and defining $\kappa^2 = \frac{k^2}{1-\lambda}$ and the corresponding Helmholtz matrices with wave number $\kappa$ as $B = L - \kappa^{2}M$ we have

 Using the fact that $\widetilde{L}_{O_{s},O_{s}} - L_{O_{s},O_{s}} = \widetilde{B}_{O_{s},O_{s}} - B_{O_{s},O_{s}}$ the resulting Schur complement system is then given as

-Thus we see that H-GenEO corresponds to solving GenEO problems based on a wave number which varies with the eigenvalue.
-In particular, since we will ultimately be interested in the eigenvalues $\lambda$ close to zero, we solve Helmholtz problems at different wave numbers close to $k$.
+Thus we see that H-GenEO corresponds to solving GenEO problems based on a wave number $\kappa$ which varies with the eigenvalue.
+Since we are predominantly looking for small eigenvalues $\lambda$, this wave number $\kappa = k (1-\lambda)^{-1/2}$ will then be close to $k$.

 To further exhibit the link between these spectral coarse spaces for the Helmholtz problem, we consider example eigenfunctions for both the DtN \eqref{DiscreteDtNEigenproblem} and H-GenEO \eqref{DiscreteH-GenEOEigenproblem} eigenproblems on the central subdomain of a $5 \times 5$ decomposition into square subdomains for a homogeneous model problem with $k = 46.5$ (see Section~\ref{sec:Results} for details).
 Figure~\ref{Fig:Eigenfunctions} displays a selection of eigenfunctions and in the top two rows we plot DtN (top row) and H-GenEO (middle row) eigenfunctions which show the same features, visually being very similar.
 Note that, since the central subdomain does not touch the Robin boundary $\Gamma_{R}$, both eigenproblems are real and symmetric, albeit indefinite, and so all eigenvalues $\lambda$ are real.
 With DtN, as $\lambda$ increases, variation in the eigenfunctions tends to be restricted to the boundary, as can be seen in Figures~\ref{SubFig:DtN3}--\ref{SubFig:DtN5}.
 Such behaviour is observed for many H-GenEO eigenfunction too, however, we also obtain distinct eigenfunctions which are not found amongst DtN eigenfunctions: examples are given in the bottom row of Figure~\ref{Fig:Eigenfunctions} and we note that they tend to exhibit large variation in the interior of the subdomain.
 Nonetheless, there is a clear link between many of the DtN and H-GenEO eigenfunctions.